concepts, environments and objects to resonate emotionally with people

 I believe that if cities were designed softer, our social attitude would change.

 We are affected -constantly- by how our environment is designed.
 Sometimes we are aware of it.
-But most often we are not: we feel like staying at a bar, or repelled by a restaurant atmosphere.
-We can usually say if we like or not the mood of the place, but usually don't know why.
+But most often we are not: we might like a place or be repelled by it, but usually can't point out why.

 Designing from how space and materials "make us feel" can create engaging and healthy experiences for people.